hollyjalopy/d9book/book/bq.md

 Notice also you can set up a `$batch` array with a title and a progress message with some variables that will get displayed.

-You specify a `finished` index which identifies a function to call after the batch is finished processing as in the example below.
+You specify a `finished` index, which identifies a function to call after the batch is finished processing, as in the example below.

 ```
 'finished' => '\Drupal\batch_examples\Form\BatchForm::batchFinished',
 ```

-Here is the `batchFinished()` method which displays and logs the results.
+Here is the `batchFinished()` method, which displays and logs the results.

 ```php
 /**